Types of Degrees Sociology Majors Are Getting

 |Hispanic or Latino||207|

-Students from other countries are interested in Sociology, too.
+Sociology appeals to people across the globe.
 About 13.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea